-- a) All properties should have the provision to be connected to the fibre broadband network - b) All properties not being connected to fibre broadband should be ducted for future fibre connection. - c) CHA preference is to install communal wifi systems in all new build flatted developments.
+- a) All properties should have the provision to be connected to the fibre broadband network - b) All properties not being connected to fibre broadband should be ducted for future fibre connection. - c) CHA preference is to install communal wifiWi-Fi systems in all new build flatted developments.
+A shared Openreach Fibre to the Property (FTTP) service will be installed with a minimum speed per device of 18 Mbs achieved.